≡ Menu

 Most of the time, they’re not even aware they’re doing it because they’re usually shooting too fast to begin with.
 They run around with their heads cut off and shooting anything that comes into their periphery; sometimes regardless of the subject matter.

 At best, when there is a subject worth shooting, they’re so focused on placing the subject in the best light and the best positioning in the frame, that they forget about the rest of the environment.
 That is, the balance between the Negative or Positive Space that’s surrounding the subject/main center of interest, the contrast between the light and dark areas, or whether the colors compliment one another.
-Way too much time might be spent on coming up with some esoteric title
+Way too much time might be spent on coming up with some esoteric title.

 It could be as simple as making sure a telephone pole or tree isn’t growing out of someone’s head.
 What about DOF?
 Don’t you want to know what’s going to be in focus from the front to the back?
 You don’t want to find out in front of a computer.

 It’s “The Whole Enchilada”, that’s going to take your photograph what I call “up a notch”.
 It’s not just the pretty girlfriend, wife, lover, or grandson, granddaughter, mom, dad, brother, sister, aunt, uncle, etc, or your dog, horse, parrot, turtle, or cat.
 Nor is it any inanimate object.
-It’s the relationship between these subjects/objects and the environmental reality they happen to be in or that you put them in.
+It’s the relationship between these subjects/objects and the environmental reality they happen to be in, or that you put them in.

 One of the best ways to check on these relationships is what I talked about in an earlier post.
 I use what I refer to as my “Fifteen Point Protection Plan”.
 Or the Border Patrol, or checking the four corners.

-In the above photo, it may look like a photo that didn’t take me very long to shoot, but quite the contrary.
+In the above photo, it may look like a photo that didn’t take me very long to shoot, quite the contrary.
 I placed her in different places in this environment and settled for this one that because of the Figure-Ground concept in Gestalt, I had her head in front of the black area.

 I purposely chose the shallow DOF to make her stand out; also part of Figure-Ground.
 I also placed her at the edge of the frame to generate Visual Tension.
 There’s nothing brighter than her face so the viewer will go straight to it.
 The light is coming from ten on the invisible clock…my favorite.
 She’s looking out which implies “content outside the frame”.